jzsmoreno/PyOrchDB/src/jobs/README.md

 ## Loading a serialized model in Azure ML Models

-This section being an independent process of the ETL has its own `requirements.txt` file since it does not depend on the execution of the same.
+This section is a separate process from the ETL, so it has its own `requirements.txt` file since it does not depend on the execution of the previous one.
 Therefore, if you have a serialized `.pkl` model and you want to deploy it to a workspace in [`Azure Machine Learning`](https://learn.microsoft.com/en-us/azure/machine-learning/concept-workspace?view=azureml-api-2), you must execute the following commands:
 ```powershell
 az login
 $subscription_id = (az account show --query 'id' --output tsv)